flutter/website/src/docs/development/platform-integration/platform-channels.md

 Using [Pigeon][] eliminates the need to match strings between host and client for the names and datatypes of messages.
 It supports: nested classes, grouping messages into APIs, generation of asynchronous wrapper code and sending messages in either direction.
-The generated code is readable and guarentees there will be no conflicts between multiple clients of different versions.
+The generated code is readable and guarantees there will be no conflicts between multiple clients of different versions.
 Supported languages are Objective-C, Java, Kotlin and Swift (via Objective-C interop).